 Here, we will name some of the temporary email services we have tested with good results.
 They all have different approaches and conditions so you can choose the one you feel covers your specific needs.
 This list is not meant to be comprehensive, and it is not sorted in a specific order.

 This efficient service holds your unchecked messages for one hour and checked messages for two hours and can send emails with sizes up to 150 Mb.
 You can choose a randomly generated name or create your own and can create an “alias” for your email address.

-The duration of your temporary email varies from few hours to few days depending on server use.
-It allows you to choose a login name of 1 to 25 characters long (remember never using common names).
-Includes a nice looking Firefox add-on.
+The duration of your temporary email varies from a few hours to a few days depending on server use.
+It allows you to choose a login name of 1 to 25 characters long (remember never to use common names).
+Includes a nice-looking Firefox add-on.

 A blazingly fast service, 10minute mail generates a random mail for you that will disappear after 10 minutes!
 You can click a special button to expand its lifetime for 10 more minutes if necessary.
 It allows you to reply to messages and has multilingual support (over 40 languages).

 On this site, your disposable email addresses are removed after a maximum period of 3 days, depending on the volume of messages received.
 The smaller the amount of incoming mail, the longer it remains active.
 You can choose your login name; it is password protected, and it allows management from your real email account.

 Here, your email will last five days.
 It can store ten messages at once (when the 11th arrives, the 1st will be deleted) and doesn’t support attachments.
 You can choose the name, and they give you some suggestions (we recommend picking one of those).
 You can use it from traditional email clients like Outlook.